NSW is making the switch!

 Visit Plastics Ban NSW for answers to frequently asked questions, such as "Who does the ban apply to?" and "What do I do with excess stock".

-From February to November 2022, the National Retail Association is visiting thousands of retailers in their stores across 650 shopping centres, malls and precincts.
-We've already seen hundreds of examples of great local businesses making the switch to more sustainable alternatives.
+From February to November 2022, the National Retail Association visited thousands of retailers in their stores across 650 shopping centres, malls and precincts.
+We've seen hundreds of examples of great local businesses making the switch to more sustainable alternatives.

 insta-collage1